adammcarth/test-redirects/readme.md

 [![Dependency Status](https://david-dm.org/wayneashleyberry/test-redirects.svg)](https://david-dm.org/wayneashleyberry/test-redirects)

 Testing that your web server is configured correctly can be a pain.
-You want to make sure your users will always get to the correct content but manually testing this is slow, tedious and error-prone.
+You want to make sure your users will always get to the correct location but manually testing this is slow, tedious and error-prone.

 #### Installation